 - Click done when finished.

 Some photos are easier than others to remove the fisheye effect.
-Here is a nice tutorial video on using the Adobe Lightroom for fisheye correction.
+This Adobe Lightroom fisheye correction tutorial video shows you how to remove the barrel effect with their application.

 Fisheye removal using Adobe Lightroom examples: